Aditya-1903/HosTeller/README.md

 # HosTeller

-This project was created with the objective of helping to manage various activities in a hostel.
+This project was created with the objective of helping manage various activities in a hostel.

 The user will be provided with two login options: Admin and Student.
 The admin login will be provided access to insert, search and delete records.